DARPA-CRITICALMAAS/umn-ta2-mineral-site-linkage/README.md

 ## Requirements
 To run FuseMine, ensure the following requirements are met:
 - **Hardware**: A local device with GPU support is recommended.
 - **Software**: Docker must be installed.
-Follw the installation steps on the official [Docker website](https://docs.docker.com/engine/install/).
+Follow the installation steps on the official [Docker website](https://docs.docker.com/engine/install/).
 - **Memory**: At least 10 GB of available memory is suggested (actual requirements depend on the data size).
 - **Network**: An active internet connection is required during execution.